Azure-Samples/azure-sql-db-openai/README.md

 Once the file is uploaded, get the [SAS token](https://learn.microsoft.com/azure/storage/common/storage-sas-overview) to allow Azure SQL database to access it.
 (From Azure storage Explorer, right click on the `playground` container and then select `Get Shared Access Signature`.
 Set the expiration date to some time in future and then click on "Create".
 Copy the generated query string somewhere, for example into Notepad, as it will be needed later)

-Use a client tool like [Azure Data Studio](https://azure.microsoft.com/products/data-studio/) to connect to an Azure SQL database and then use the `./vector-embeddings/01-import-wikipedia.sql` to create the `wikipedia_articles_embeddings` table where the uploaded CSV file will be imported.
+Use a client tool like [VS Code MSSQL Extension](https://github.com/microsoft/vscode-mssql) to connect to an Azure SQL database and then use the `./vector-embeddings/01-import-wikipedia.sql` to create the `wikipedia_articles_embeddings` table where the uploaded CSV file will be imported.

 Make sure to replace the `<account>` and `<sas-token>` placeholders with the value correct for your environment: